Colorectal Cancer Treatment and Care

 A shared decision-making approach to your colorectal cancer treatment and care will ensure that you play a key role in the process.

-Talk to your doctors about your treatment options.
-Ask questions.
-Keep reading for more on how a treatment plan is chosen and the types of treatment by stage.
+Learn more below on how a treatment plan is chosen and the types of treatment by stage.

 Treatment Terms to Know